ShaleApps/interview/Engineering Challenge.md

 # Full Stack Engineering Challenge
 This engineering challenge is intended to showcase:

- 1. How you develop solutions
+ 1. How you rapidly develop solutions that are readable, maintainable, and follow best practices
- 2. Your coding style with respect to best practices
- 3. How you would structure a project
+ 2. How you would structure a project
- 4. What skills, talents, and diverse perspectives you can bring to bear at ShaleApps
+ 3. What skills, talents, and diverse perspectives you can bring to bear at ShaleApps

 ### Description
-Build a Go server side application exposing an API for managing a to do list.
+Build an app for managing a to do list using Go, with a web client written using Angular.
-A web client UI will be required to interact with the API.

-The API should consists the basic CRUD operations and provide functionality for typical todo list functions like:

-* Adding tasks
-* Displaying tasks
-* Completing tasks
-* Editing tasks
-* Deleting tasks

-Endpoints should accept and return JSON.
 Don't worry about authentication.

 It should meet the following basic criteria:
- 1. Store items in any database you are comfortable with (Postgres, MySQL, SQLite, MongoDB, etc.)
+ 1. Store items in any relational / sql database you are comfortable with
  2. Be version controlled in a Git repository
- 3. Have test coverage for core functionality
- 4. Include a docker file for building an image and running it locally
- 5. It should be deployed somewhere online
+ 3. It should be deployed somewhere online
- 6. Include a README about your work

 __Please ensure all work is done by only you.__